How to get touch with us over the festive period

 We are often asked to advise relatives particularly Grandparents about “Special Guardianship Orders” but what are these orders and why would you need one?

 When children are not able to be cared for by their birth parents, they may need to be placed with another family member.
-This may be because the birth parents have died, or the parents are unwell either physically or mentally, or have issues with substance abuse or alcohol abuse, or there has been domestic abuse in the relationship.
-Whatever the issues it is sometimes necessary to safeguard the children’s welfare by removing them from their parents care and placing the children with a member of their extended family network.
+This may be because the birth parents have died, or the parents are unwell either physically or mentally or have issues with substance abuse or alcohol abuse, or there has been domestic abuse in the relationship.
+Whatever the issues it is sometimes necessary to safeguard the children’s welfare by removing them from their parent's care and placing the children with a member of their extended family network.

-Social Services will need to carry out a full and detailed assessment of the relative as to their suitability to provide long term care.
+Social Services will need to carry out a full and detailed assessment of the relative as to their suitability to provide long-term care.

-The family member will be asked to seek legal advice as to the type of court order that would be appropriate to enable to the child or children to be placed in their care.
+The family member will be asked to seek legal advice as to the type of court order that would be appropriate to enable the child or children to be placed in their care.
 The range of options open to the court in these circumstances:

-1. Child Arrangements Order – this says where the child is living, the court can also grant the applicant parental responsibility for the duration of the order.
+1. Child Arrangements Orderthis says where the child is living, the court can also grant the applicant parental responsibility for the duration of the order.

-2. Special Guardianship Order – the order confers parental responsibility but is stronger and more permanent than the child arrangements order because the natural parent cannot apply for a child arrangements order without permission from the court.
+2. Special Guardianship Orderthe order confers parental responsibility but is stronger and more permanent than the child arrangements order because the natural parent cannot apply for a child arrangements order without permission from the court.

-4. Adoption - the court are unlikely to favour this as it severs the relationship between the child and the birth parents and if placement with a family member is being considered, it would not normally be appropriate to sever the tie with the birth parents.
+4. Adoption - the court is unlikely to favour this as it severs the relationship between the child and the birth parents and if placement with a family member is being considered, it would not normally be appropriate to sever the tie with the birth parents.

 A special guardianship order is an order appointing one or more individuals to be a child's special guardian.
-It has been described as 'a half-way house' between child arrangement orders and adoption orders.
+It has been described as 'a halfway house' between child arrangement orders and adoption orders.
 The concept of special guardianship relates to the exercise of parental responsibility.

 A Special Guardianship Order gives non-parents a more permanent legal status than they would have if they were named in a child arrangements order as a person with whom the child is to live but does not extinguish the legal relationship between the child and their birth parents as an adoption order would do.